Why cheap groceries will hurt us all in the long run | DW | 14.09.2020

 According to the study, the price for bananas would increase by 19%, potatoes and tomatoes by 12% and apples by 8%

-Now one of Germany's discounters, Penny, part of the Rewe supermarket group, has asked the researchers to calculate the true cost of eight products.
-In the study, customers shopping at one of their stores in the Berlin district of Spandau are shown the true cost of these products next to the store's retail price.
+Now one of Germany's discounters, Penny, part of the Rewe supermarket group, has asked the researchers to calculate the true cost of eight of their products.
+Customers shopping at one of their stores in the Berlin district of Spandau are shown the true cost of these products next to the store's retail price.

+And the result may well be a shock to many of them.
+The price of meat rises the most, with conventionally farmed products going up 173% and even organic ones more than doubling their cost.
+Milk also greatly goes up in price, with a 122% rise when coming from a normal dairy and a 69% increase when from an organic source.

+Fruit and vegetables, as has been mentioned, are less affected, but even they become considerably more pricey: bananas go up 19% (organic 9%), tomatoes and potatoes 12% (organic 5% and 6% respectively) and apples 8% (organic 4%).

 "Consumers would be incentivized to buy these products.
 And then producers would also be incentivized to maybe switch their agricultural practices," she said.